daipozhi/Purpose-Player-2/README.md

 Purpose player 3.3

-  this is a open source software,based on ffmpeg,play audio and video on Windows and Ubuntu,and it can display "sound river".
+  this is a open source software,based on ffmpeg,play audio and video on Windows and Ubuntu/Linux Mint,and it can display "sound river".

-  there is a directory "ffmpeg-4.3-src-3.3ok12-2" ,decompress "ffmpeg-4.3.tar.xz", it create a directory "ffmpeg-4.3" ,
+  there is a directory "ffmpeg-4.3-src-3.3ok17" ,decompress "ffmpeg-4.3.tar.xz", it create a directory "ffmpeg-4.3" ,
-  use files in "ffmpeg-4.3-src-3.3ok12-2/fftools" to replace same name files in directory "ffmpeg-4.3/fftools", use files in "ffmpeg-4.3-src-3.3ok12-2/libavdevice" to replace same name files in directory "ffmpeg-4.3/libavdevice", use file "ffmpeg-4.3-src-3.3ok12-2/configure" to replace same name file in directory "ffmpeg-4.3", and compile it like ffmpeg, copy ffplay.exe to "app" directory,then you can play media file.
+  use files in "ffmpeg-4.3-src-3.3ok17/fftools" to replace same name files in directory "ffmpeg-4.3/fftools", use files in "ffmpeg-4.3-src-3.3ok17/libavdevice" to replace same name files in directory "ffmpeg-4.3/libavdevice", use file "ffmpeg-4.3-src-3.3ok17/configure" to replace same name file in directory "ffmpeg-4.3", and compile it like ffmpeg, copy ffplay.exe to "app" directory,then you can play media file.

   it can display "sound river",it separate audio to 256 parts by frequency,display it like a river,